Jarnail Singh (footballer): International career

 Singh represented India under management of the coach Syed Abdul Rahim, during the "Golden age" of Indian football.

 He joined the national team during India's Afghanistan tour in 1959 but not appeared in matches.
 He played in 1960 Summer Olympics in Rome, and played against some notable players like Flórián Albert of Hungary.
 He was prominent in the defense as India was narrowly defeated by Hungary by 2–1, and drew 1–1 with mighty France.
 He then appeared in 1961 Merdeka Cup in Malaysia under coaching of Sailen Manna.
 Later in the 1962 Asian Games in Jakarta, Singh won the gold medal with India.
 In the final, Rahim showcased his brilliance, deploying injured Singh as centre forward.
 According to P. K. Banerjee, Jarnail used to play as a centre-forward in his college days and Rahim's research helped the team surprise the opponent, a 2–1 victory over South Korea.

 In 1964 Merdeka Cup, he was part of Indian team that finished runners-up.
 In the same year, he went on to play for his country at the 1964 AFC Asian Cup, where they also finished as runners-up as Israel won the trophy.
 From 1965 to 1967, he captained the national team.

 Managerial career

 Singh took charge of India and managed the team in 1969 Merdeka Cup, and 1970 Singapore Friendship Tournament.
-He again managed India at Jasson Cup in Afghanistan in 1976.
+He again managed India at Afghanistan Republic Day Festival Cup in 1976, as well as for the following edition of the tournament.

 He became coach of the Punjab football team in Santosh Trophy and managed players like Inder Singh, Sukhwinder Singh and others.
 Under his coaching, Punjab won title in 1974–75.
 In the final of that edition, his team thrashed Bengal 6–0.
 Inder Singh emerged as top scorer of the tournament with 23 goals which is still a record, and Punjab also finished having scored 46 goals.